fernando-mc/fernandomc.com/content/reading-list.md

 - An Inquiry into the Nature and Causes of the Wealth of Nations
 - The Adventures of Oliver Twist
 - A Wizard of Earthsea
-- The High King of Montival
+- Words of Radiance
+- Ready Player One
+- Norse Mythology

 **Read in 2018**

 1. The Way of Kings
+2. The High King of Montival

 **Read in 2017**